MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 ## Unpack distributions

-Next, unpack the distributions for prerequisites, MRO, and MRS.
+Next, unpack the distributions for .NET Core and MRS.

+> [!Important]
+> Do not unpack MRO.
+Instead, copy the gzipped tar file to the MRS90LINUX directory using the instructions below.

-1. Log in as root or a user with sudo privileges.
+1. Log in as root or as a user with super user privileges (`sudo -s`).

 2. Switch to the **/tmp** directory (assuming it's the download location).